naucon/HtmlBuilder/README.md

 naucon HTML Builder Package
 ===========================
-version 1.0

 About
 -----
-This package provides php classes to generate html markup.
-His main purpose is html rendering in view helpers.
+A package for php to generate html markup with object representation but without the overhead of domXML or SimpelXML.
+The main purpose is to render html in view helpers.

 ### Features